Joshuajrodrigues/akanksha-gajankar-site/src/content/pages/about.md

 <span class=" w-full md:w-1/2 text-wrap">
  Lorem Ipsum is simply dummy text of the printing and typesetting industry.
 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley.

  It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum
  </span>
  </div>

  ### Things I like
+#### I like cats, writing, MAMAMOO, Taylor Swift and storytelling.
+I've recently taken up korean and so far I think Im doing alright with it.

+ ### Things I Recomend